Editorial advisory

 Water Verdict

-Carteret County receives a fair water quality assessment with a grade of C and a score of 55.1 out of 100.
+Carteret County, North Carolina receives a fair water quality assessment with a grade of C and a score of 55.1 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.

 Violation Context

-Carteret County has recorded 7 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Carteret County, North Carolina show 7 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 10.4 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 10,551 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance